Wolverine971/9takes/src/blog/people/musicians/Justin-Bieber.md

 ### The Charismatic Achiever: Understanding Enneagram Type 3

-Justin Bieber exemplifies the Enneagram Type 3 - The Achiever.
-Known for their charisma, ambition, and focus on accomplishment, Type 3s are often high achievers in their fields, driven by the need for validation and admiration.
+Type 3s are known for their charisma, ambition, and focus on accomplishment.

+3s are often high achievers in their fields, driven by the need for validation and admiration.
 They are adaptable, excel in communication, and are often motivated by success.
 Their charm and drive make them stand out, but they also grapple with maintaining their image and balancing their identity with public expectations.

 ## Bieber's Rise: A Tale of Ambition and Charm